ducu/twitter-most-followed/README.md

 **How to Find Out Who's Popular on Twitter.** And why there's no point in doing it

-> That’s easy.
-You just look at the number of followers, and you’ll get @katyperry, @justinbieber, and @BarackObama — the top most followed accounts in the whole Twitterverse.
+> It’s easy if you consider the whole Twitterverse.
+You just look at the number of followers, and you’ll get @katyperry, @justinbieber, and @BarackObama.
 No surprise there, right?

-> But what if you want to focus on a particular group of Twitter users, for example the Hacker News community?
+> But what if you want to focus on a particular group of Twitter users?
+Let’s take the Hacker News community.
 Who’s in the top most followed accounts by the HNers?
-This is not a trivial exercise, we need a different approach, but if you’re a HNer, the result will be just as predictable.
+This is not a trivial exercise, we need a different approach, but if you're a HNer, the result will be just as predictable.

 Read the whole story here: https://medium.com/@ducu/d659884fd942